Long Melford Crown Inn

-This 17th cent. hotel bar is arranged around a central servery and has 12 letting rooms available.
-Food regularly available (12-2 & 6.30-9.30).
-Children are allowed in restaurant area.
+This 17th century hotel has a bar arranged around a central servery and has 12 letting rooms available.
+Children are allowed in the restaurant area.

 The riot act was last read in England from the steps of the pub in 1885.
 Rioters set fire to the building but the occupants were unhurt.